sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_align.rst

 - fiducial-less alignment using ALIGNATOR
 - fiducial-less alignment using AreTomo

 For this practical, we will use TOMOMAN functionality for fiducial-less alignment using AreTomo.
+I would strongly recommend to familiarize oneself with the AreTomo Manual.

+1. Open ``tomoman_aretomo.param`` file.
+The directory parameters should already be correct.

+2.